ceribe/poke-versus/README.md

 # Introduction

-Poké Versus is a simple 1v1 pokemon game I decided to make as my websocket project for an university class.
+Poké Versus is a simple 1v1 pokemon game I decided to make as my websocket project for a university class.
 Each player uses a website to connect to the server via a websocket.
 Server then connects two players and acts as a middle ground passing messages between them.
 Server can handle up to 256 concurrent games.